tbenade/wercker-devcenter/source/articles/cli/commands.md

 ### create
 Adds an application to wercker.
 This will create a `.wercker` file in your repository.

+### link
+Link a repository back up to an application on wercker.
+Useful if a repository does not contain the .wercker file.

 ### status
 Shows the status of the most recent build.